 speaker

 Brandon Moss

 So, yeah, let me hit the first one.
-The channel to market for the specific data center, hyperscaler customer that we reference is a direct channel to market, right?
+The channel to market for the specific data center hyperscaler customer that we reference is a direct channel to market, right?
 That is not through an OEM.
 So three distinct channels.
 One, essentially selling to our EPC customers that we're working with every day.
-Two, is an OEM relationship with those folks that are building skid-based solutions.
-So think of a containerized solution or a containerized configuration that is pairing batteries with our products and our products are on board those solutions.
-And thirdly, is in to the more industrial market data center AI specifically, where essentially the same products are used to balance their electrical systems, whether they be driven by gas or gen set backups to balance that electrical system.
-Our products can be used in that environment, which is fantastic for us, obviously.
-So we plan to penetrate via all three channels to market and we are seeing activity across all three.
-Again, we're excited about this particular opportunity.
+Two, is an OEM relationship with those folks that are building SCID-based solutions So think of a containerized solution or a containerized configuration that is pairing batteries with our products and our products are on board those solutions.
+And thirdly, is into the more industrial market, data center AIs specifically, where essentially the same products are used to balance their electrical systems, whether they be driven by gas or gen set backups to balance that electrical system, our products can be used in that environment, which is fantastic for us, obviously.
+So we plan to penetrate via all three channels to market, and we are seeing activity across all three.
+Again, we're excited. about this particular opportunity.
 So, and expect that business to continue to flourish.
-The second part of the question, I think was around, the margin profile or battery energy storage business.
-I mean, we think of that business as having the ability to generate a creative margins for the enterprise.
+The second part of the question I think was around, you know, the margin profile or battery energy storage business.
+I mean, we think of that business as having the ability to generate accretive margins for the enterprise.
 Did I answer all the questions or was there one more?

 speaker

-Yep, no, that's good.
-Appreciate it, thank you.
+No, that's good.
+Appreciate it.
 Thank you.
-I think we have one
+Thank you.

+speaker